 Grant Renewals

-In 2023, 72% of grants awarded from previous years were renewed.
-This is slightly higher than the 60 to 70% renewal range that we believe is appropriate for a foundation like FFF.
-A renewal rate below 60% suggests a lack of dependability with grantees, whereas a renewal rate above 70% raises questions about whether the foundation is adequately assessing the performance of grant recipients and actively investigating new opportunities for grants.
-It is worthy of note that 2023 saw the introduction of nine new grantees through the second round of Black Maternal Health Initiative grantmaking, while the foundation renewed 26 grants through the Climate and Gap Programs and the Marine Conservation Initiative.
+In 2025, 66% of grants awarded from previous years were renewed.
+This is within the 60-80% renewal range that we believe is appropriate for a foundation like FFF.
+A renewal rate below 60% suggests a lack of dependability with grantees, whereas a renewal rate above 80% raises questions about whether the foundation is adequately assessing the performance of grant recipients and actively investigating new opportunities for grants.
+It is worthy of note that in 2025, the foundation renewed 29 grants through the Climate and Gap Programs and the Black Maternal Health and Marine Conservation Initiatives.

 Renewal Rate